sebsamson/journaling_with_gtasks/README.md

 - **Frictionless and Intuitive Journal Entries:** The tool should provide an easy and intuitive way for users to create journal entries using any Google Tasks app, including the native Google Tasks panel in Google Workspace.
 This will encourage users to engage in regular journaling about anything that comes to mind.
 - **Automatic Labeling and Summarizing of Entries:** The tool should automatically label and summarize journal entries as they are imported into a Google Spreadsheet.
 This will make it easier for users to review and analyze their entries at a later time.
-- **Generation of Insightful Reports:** The tool should provide the ability to generate insightful reports about the user’s journaling habits and the content of their entries.
-This will help users gain a deeper understanding of their thoughts and behaviors, and identify areas for personal growth and improvement.

 ### Non-Functional Requirements

 - **Usability of Data for Insights:** The data collected by the tool should be easily usable for generating insights into the user’s journaling habits and the content of their entries.
 This will help users make the most of the tool and achieve their personal growth goals.